 - 1. Type in a name, an amount and a PIN number.
-Click the "OK" button.
+Click OK.
 A new account is made and the account number assignment dialog box is displayed.
 If an error occurs, an error dialog box is displayed. - 2.
-To cancel new account creation, click the "Cancel" button.
+To cancel new account creation, click Cancel.